MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-3.md

 - Onboarded your organization's devices to Defender for Endpoint, and
 - Microsoft Defender Antivirus is installed and enabled,

 Then your next step is to uninstall your non-Microsoft antivirus, antimalware, and endpoint protection solution.
 When you uninstall your non-Microsoft solution, Microsoft Defender Antivirus switches from passive mode to active mode.
 In most cases, this happens automatically.

+> [!IMPORTANT]
-If for some reason, Microsoft Defender Antivirus does not go into active mode, see [Microsoft Defender Antivirus seems to be stuck in passive mode](switch-to-mde-troubleshooting.md#microsoft-defender-antivirus-seems-to-be-stuck-in-passive-mode).
+> If, for some reason, Microsoft Defender Antivirus does not go into active mode after you have uninstalled your non-Microsoft antivirus/antimalware solution, see [Microsoft Defender Antivirus seems to be stuck in passive mode](switch-to-mde-troubleshooting.md#microsoft-defender-antivirus-seems-to-be-stuck-in-passive-mode).

 To get help with uninstalling your non-Microsoft solution, contact their technical support team.